 #13 - This roping is called the #13 because the time it takes to win a go-round in this roping should be a 13 second average.
 There will be 2 seconds added to your time in this roping if you don't "get the calf up".
 (Ropers 80 yrs and over will be exempt from this 2 second penalty)

 (This roping is for the general age of 60 and over, any exceptions to this age rule would be at the discretion of the association).

-#8 - This Roping is for all competitive Ropers that were not in the PRCA Top 15 (NFR Qualifiers) for the last 2 years or in the current year Top 10 PRCA Standings.
+#9 - This Roping is for all competitive Ropers that were not in the PRCA Top 15 (NFR Qualifiers) for the last 2 years or in the current year Top 10 PRCA Standings.
 This is still a numbered roping and ropers will be evaluated as such and may need to be moved to the Open roping if they do not fit.

 BreakAway - Ropers of all abilities will rope in the BreakAway roping, but this roping will be handicapped according to the ropers ability.
 An Open roper will get .25 seconds added to his/her time, an A Roper will get his/her time (even), B Roper will get .25 seconds off his/her time, and a C Roper will get .50 seconds off.
 This roping is for all women, and then boys 13 & under/ men 60 & over (men and boys capped at “A” Breakaway Roper & capped at #12 UCR Roper).****

 4-D Open Breakaway – This is a roping for all men and women of all ages.
 It is very similar to the 4-D barrel race, using .5 second splits for each D. The numbers of D’s paid out is based on number of entries, we generally pay 1 hole for every 7 entries.

 ** Ropers over 80 years of age will be exempt from the 2 second penalty.